-Only qualified technicians should install and service the appliance.
-For assistance finding a qualified technician, please visit our Service Company Locator at truemfg.com/support/service-locator/.
-TRUE is solely the appliance manufacturer and is not responsible for installation.
+- · Only qualified technicians should install and service the ice machine.
+For assistance locating a refrigeration service technician in your area for installation, servicing or maintenance, please visit our Service Company Locator at truemfg.com/ support/service-locator.
+TRUE is solely the appliance manufacturer and is not responsible for installation. - Turn off and lockout all utilities (gas, electric, water) according to approved practices during maintenance or servicing.

-A DANGER!
-DO NOT allow children to play with or in the appliance.
-Child entrapment or personal injury can occur.
-Flammable Refrigerant and High Voltage Electricity.
-Installations and repairs must be performed by qualified technicians aware of the dangers associated with refrigerant under pressure and high voltage electricity.
-Follow all lockout and tag out procedures when working on this equipment.
-DO NOT store or use the following in the vicinity of this or any other appliance: Gasoline or other flammable vapors and liquids Combustible or explosive substances, such as aerosol cans with a flammable propellant Flammable oil-soaked cloths or combustible cleaning solutions for cleaning Other volatile or flammable substances Open flame source A WARNING!
-Only qualified technicians should install and service your ice machine.
-Turn off and lockout all utilities (gas, electric, water) according to approved practices during maintenance or servicing.
-Use appropriate tools, safety equipment, and personal protective equipment (PPE) during installation and servicing.
-DO NOT touch the cold surfaces in the evaporator compartment when hands are damp or wet.
-Skin may stick to extremely cold surfaces.
-Choke Hazard!
+- Use appropriate tools, safety equipment, and personal protective equipment (PPE) during installation and servicing. - DO NOT touch the cold surfaces in the evaporator compartment when hands are damp or wet.
+Skin may stick to extremely cold surfaces. - · Choke Hazard!
 Ensure all components and fasteners are securely in place after installation.
 Be sure no objects have fallen into any dispenser unit or ice storage bin; immediately remove any objects.

-This product can expose you to chemicals including Di-(2-Ethyl hexyl) Phthalate (DEHP), which is known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information go to P65warnings.ca.gov .
+This product can expose you to chemicals including Chromium VI Compounds, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
+For more information go to www.P65warnings.ca.gov.

 Slippery Surfaces!

 Moisture from improper drainage can create slippery surfaces near the ice machine.
 It is your duty to immediately warn your customers of, and dry, the slippery surface.
 All wet floor areas must be marked with a wet floor sign.

+Personal Injury Warnings (cont.)

-A WARNING! (cont.)
-Sharp Edges!
+▲ WARNING! (cont.)

 Take care when moving, installing, cleaning, servicing, and maintaining the ice machine to avoid cuts.
 Be sure to take care when reaching under the appliance or handling metal components.

-Stay clear of pinch point areas, such as the space between appliance doors and surrounding cabinetry.
+• Stay clear of pinch point areas, such as the space between appliance doors and surrounding cabinetry.
 Take care closing doors with children nearby.

 Crush or Cut Hazard!

 Keep clear of moving components.
 Components can move without warning unless power is disconnected.
-Optical Radiation Hazard!
-UV Light!

 Invisible laser radiation.
 Do not look directly at light.
 Always disconnect power before servicing the lamp.

 Tip Over Hazard!

 Appliance may pose a tipping hazard when uncrating, installing, or moving the appliance.
 Take appropriate safety precautions.
 Use of tip over restraints may only reduce (not eliminate) the tipping hazard.
 Never allow children to climb or hang on drawers, doors, or shelves.

-4 Risk of Electric Shock or Burn!
+Risk of Electric Shock or Burn!

 See "Electrical Safety Warnings" for more information.

 Moving Parts Hazard!

 Moving parts can cut.
 Keep hands clear when panels are removed.

+Ice Machine Disposal Warnings

+Risk of Fire or Explosion!

+• Flammable refrigerant and insulation used.
+Dispose of in accordance with all applicable laws, codes, and regulations.
+Follow all safety precautions associated with handling flammable refrigerant and insulation.
+See "Refrigerant Handling" (pg.
+61) for more information.

+• DO NOT dispose of your appliance with household waste.